AshwiniDah/Movie-Recommendation-System/README.md

 ```

 ❗ Notes

-The recommendations are based on precomputed similarity scores
+The recommendations are based on precomputed cosine similarity scores
-You must have the .pkl files in the same folder as your .py script
+Make sure .pkl files are in the same folder as app.py
-Works with any .pkl-based cosine similarity setup (if formatted correctly)
+Works with any .pkl-based similarity setup (if formatted correctly)

-📌 Dependencies

-streamlit
-pandas
-pickle (built-in)